linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 description = "Linkerd works alongside your ingress controller of choice."
 +++

+From Linkerd `v2.9`, There are two ways in which Linkerd proxy can be ran with your Ingress Controller.

+## Default Mode

-When your ingress controller is injected, The load balancing decision would be taken by the Ingress Controller and the proxy just routes it to the choosen target Pod IP by the Ingress controller.
+When the ingress controller is injected, The load balancing decision would be taken by the Ingress Controller and the Linkerd proxy just routes it to the choosen target Pod IP by the Ingress controller.
 This means that Linkerd functionality like Service Profiles, Traffic Splits would not work as the current discovery is based on the Service IP.
-TCP mTLS and Load Balancing should still work however.
+TCP mTLS and Load Balancing will still work however.
 This is useful in cases where you want Linkerd to honour the load balancing decision taken by the Ingress Controller for things like Sticky Sessions, etc.

+If your Ingress controller is injected with no other configuration specific to ingress, The Linkerd proxy runs in the default mode.

+## Proxy Ingress Mode

-If you're planning on injecting Linkerd into your ingress controller's pods and want Linkerd functionality like Service Profiles, Traffic Splits, etc, there is additional configuration required to make the proxy run in `ingress` mode, where Linkerd discovers services based on the `:authority` or `Host` header.
+If you want Linkerd functionality like Service Profiles, Traffic Splits, etc, there is additional configuration required to make the Ingress controller's Linkerd proxy run in `ingress` mode, where Linkerd discovers services based on the `:authority` or `Host` header.
 This allows Linkerd to understand what service a request is destined for without being dependent on DNS or IPs.

-The Ingress controller deployment can be made to run in `ingress` mode by adding the following annotation.
+The Ingress controller deployment can be made to run in `ingress` mode by adding the following annotation i.e `linkerd.io/inject: ingress` in the Ingress Controller's Pod Spec.

+The same can be done by using the `--ingress` flag in the inject command.

 ```bash
 kubectl get deployment <ingress-controller> -n <ingress-namespace> -o yaml | linkerd inject --ingress - | kubectl apply -f -